 1. Strengthening Western Unity

-The end of the Berlin Airlift solidified the division of Germany into East and West.
-It accelerated the establishment of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-These divisions persisted until the reunification of Germany in 1990.
+Berlin Airlift came to an end which firmly established the partition of Germany in to East and West.
+It accelerated the establishment of two separate German states: The Federal Republic of Germany also known as West Germany and the German Democratic Republic also known as East Germany.
+These division continued up-to the German reunification of 1990.

 Conclusion